Ricardo Velho

-Mário Ricardo da Silva Velho (born 20 August 1998) is a Portuguese professional footballer who plays as a goalkeeper for Süper Lig club Gençlerbirliği, on loan from Farense.
+Mário Ricardo da Silva Velho (born 20 August 1998) is a Portuguese professional footballer who plays as a goalkeeper for Super League Greece club Aris and the Portugal national team.

 Club career

 Braga

 Born in Vila Nova de Famalicão, Braga District, Velho joined Braga's academy when he was 14.
 On 23 August 2017, he made his professional debut with the reserve team in a 2–1 away loss against Penafiel in the LigaPro.

 During his spell, Velho played second-fiddle to Tiago Sá (who later appeared in several matches for the main squad) and Rogério Santos.

 Farense

 On 31 July 2020, Velho signed a two-year contract with Primeira Liga club Farense.
 In the 2022–23 season, he contributed 22 games as his side finished runners-up and returned to the main division after a two-year absence, while they conceded a league-best 34 goals; subsequently, he agreed to an extension until June 2026.

 Velho's maiden appearance in the top flight took place on 12 August 2023, in a 0–3 home defeat to Casa Pia.
 Due to his performances, which included a league-best 143 saves and seven clean sheets with Farense finishing tenth, he was voted the campaign's Goalkeeper of the Year.

-In summer 2024, Velho was linked with a move to Benfica, but they rejected a transfer due to Farense asking Benfica to pay his €10 million release clause.
+In summer 2024, Velho was linked with a move to Benfica, but the deal fell through when Farense demanded that his €10 million buyout clause be paid.
 This led to him agreeing to extend his contract until 2028.

 Velho missed the final month of 2024–25, due to a knee ligament injury that required surgery.
 His team would be ultimately relegated as second-bottom.

 Shortly after the start of the following season, Velho was loaned to Gençlerbirliği with an option to buy.
 He only made his Süper Lig debut on 7 November, in a 2–1 home win over İstanbul Başakşehir; manager Volkan Demirel later disclosed that he was fielded because the Turkish club would have to pay €200.000 in compensation if he did not take part in the required number of matches in the first half of the campaign.